cogini/avro_schema/README.md

 The library also has support for managing schemas from files.
-It can add files to the cache by fingerprint, registering the same schema under multiple fingerprints, i.e. the raw JSON, a version ine[Parsing Canonical Form](https://avro.apache.org/docs/current/spec.html#Parsing+Canonical+Form+for+Schemas) and with whitepace stripped out.
+It can add files to the cache by fingerprint, registering the same schema under multiple fingerprints, i.e. the raw JSON, a version in [Parsing Canonical Form](https://avro.apache.org/docs/current/spec.html#Parsing+Canonical+Form+for+Schemas) and with whitespace stripped out.
 You can also manually register aliases for the name and fingerprint to handle legacy data.

 ## Kafka producer example